 - For Reaction & Review, Hellsing has yet to actually pay for any of the movies he has reviewed.
 He either openly admits to downloading them, or they are sent by fans by way of his Amazon Wish List.

 - A Something Awful AwfulVision column once highlighted a pair of videos where a kid who illegally downloaded a The Smashing Pumpkins album destroys the CD copies he made in a fit of rage after reaching the conclusion that he doesn't like the music.
 Though, to be fair, someone did have to pay for the blank CD's it was burned onto.

-- Fans of Dangan Ronpa on Tumbler react to the Something Awful paywall Part 1 and Part 2.
-Explanation: Dangan Ronpa wasn't just being Let's Played on the forums, it was also being translated into English.
+- Fans of Dangan Ronpa on Tumblr react to the Something Awful paywall Part 1 and Part 2.
+Explanation: Dangan Ronpa wasn't just being Let's Played on the forums, it was also being translated into English for the first time.
 When the paywall went up lurkers lost their best/only source for up to six months at a time and were unwilling to pay $10 to view the forums.
-On top of that (if I recall correctly) when the paywall came down Playstation announced they were going to translate the games into English so the Lets Play/translation of the second game (plus the light novel) was cancelled to avoid a lawsuit.
+On top of that, when the paywall came down, Playstation announced they were going to translate the games into English so the Let's Play/translation of the second game (plus the light novel) was cancelled to avoid a lawsuit.
 The translations were still put online, but it was by other sources instead.

 - A few stories on Not Always Right see customers complain about things they didn't even pay money for.
 Ones that stand out include:

 - A caller complaining about receiving a free soup that came with her food order.

 - A man calling a hotel to complain that the towels he stole from his room upon checking out were "too scratchy."